jfoyarzo/SpaceTravelHub/README.md

 # 📖 Space Travel Hub <a name="about-project"></a>

-**SpaceTravelHub** is a live data from the SpaceX API.
+**SpaceTravelHub** is an app that shows live data from the SpaceX API.
 Web application development for a commercial and scientific space travel company.
-Rockets and space missions will be available for booking through the application.
+Rockets and space missions are available for booking through the application.

 ## 🛠 Built With <a name="built-with"></a>